fssAlbertoLuis/parlador-ideal-api/README.md

 ## Job application project - Parlador Ideal API

+The front-end  APP can be found here: https://github.com/fssAlbertoLuis/parlador-ideal-app

 This project was created during a job application test.

 This is an API for a microblogging react native app made in PHP with Laravel Framework.